Blog · Review Essay · Last reviewed June 19, 2026

 Digital Humanism

-Lanier's central commitment is digital humanism.
-Computers should be expressive instruments for particular people, not systems that train people to behave like interchangeable inputs.
+Lanier's central commitment is that computers should be expressive instruments for particular people, not systems that train people to behave like interchangeable inputs.
 The target is not computation itself.
-The target is cybernetic reduction: the habit of treating people as nodes, profiles, votes, samples, content emitters, or training material while pretending the abstraction is more real than the person abstracted.
+The target is cybernetic reduction: the habit of treating people as nodes, votes, samples, content emitters, or training material while pretending the abstraction is more real than the person abstracted.

 This is why the title still works.
 A gadget is useful because it has a function.
 A person is not reducible to function.
 A person can contradict the template, change register, refuse the menu, improvise, carry memory that has not been captured, and mean more than the system knows how to ask for.